-In accordance with Section 218.415, Florida Statutes, we have also issued a report dated February 29, 2016, on our consideration of Greater Naples Fire Rescue District Firefighters' Pension Plan's compliance with provisions of Section 218.415, Florida Statutes.
+In accordance with Section 218.415, Florida Statutes, we have also issued a report dated January 30, 2017, on our consideration of Greater Naples Fire Rescue District Firefighters' Pension Plan's compliance with provisions of Section 218.415, Florida Statutes.
 The purpose of that report is to describe the scope of our testing of compliance and the results of that testing, and to provide an opinion on compliance with the aforementioned Statute.
-That report is an integral part of an audit performed in accordance with Sections 218.39 and 218.415, Florida Statutes in considering Greater Naples Fire Rescue District Firefighters' Pension Plan's compliance with Section 218.415, Florida Statutes.
+That report is an integral part of an audit performed in accordance with Sections 218.39 and 218.415, Florida Statutes in considering Greater Naples Fire Rescue District Firefighters' Pension

-Greater Naples Fire Rescue District Firefighters' Pension Plan Page 4
+Greater Naples Fire Rescue District Firefighters' Pension Plan Page 3